Owen Gleiberman: Early life and education

-Gleiberman was born in Lausanne, Switzerland, to Jewish-American parents.
-He was raised in Slay Ann Arbor, Michigan, and is a graduate of the University of Michigan.
+Gleiberman was born in Lausanne, Switzerland, to Jewish parents.
+He was raised in Ann Arbor, Michigan, and is a graduate of the University of Michigan.

 Career

-Gleiberman's work has been published in Premiere and Film Comment, and collected in the film criticism anthology Love and Hisses.
-Gleiberman reviews movies for NPR and NY1.
-He is a member of the New York Film Critics Circle.
-He is one of the critics featured in Gerald Peary's 2009 documentary film For the Love of Movies: The Story of American Film Criticism.
+Gleiberman's work has been published in Premiere and Film Comment.
+He reviews movies for NPR and NY1, and is a member of the New York Film Critics Circle.
+Gleiberman is one of the critics featured in Gerald Peary's 2009 documentary film For the Love of Movies: The Story of American Film Criticism.

-Gleiberman's autobiography, Movie Freak, was published by Hachette Books.
+Gleiberman's autobiography, Movie Freak (2016), was published by Hachette Books.

 He and his wife Sharon live in New York City with their three daughters.

-In 2016, Gleiberman incited controversy over a piece on the film Bridget Jones’s Baby, criticizing the physical appearance of the face of actress Renée Zellweger.
-Actress and MeToo activist Rose McGowan penned an op-Ed in The Hollywood Reporter defending Zellweger and lambasting Gleiberman.
+In 2016, Gleiberman incited controversy over a piece on the film Bridget Jones's Baby, in which he denigrated the physical appearance of actress Renée Zellweger.
+Actress and MeToo activist Rose McGowan penned an op-ed in The Hollywood Reporter defending Zellweger and criticizing Gleiberman.